Reverse Sales Tax Calculator Canada

 What is GST (Goods and Services Tax)?

 The Goods and Services Tax (GST) is a federal value-added tax of 5% applied throughout Canada.
 It's collected by the Canada Revenue Agency (CRA) on most goods and services sold in Canada.
+Learn more about GST at the official CRA GST/HST page.

 What is HST (Harmonized Sales Tax)?

 The Harmonized Sales Tax (HST) combines federal GST with provincial sales tax into a single tax.
 Five provinces currently use HST: Ontario, Nova Scotia, New Brunswick, Prince Edward Island, and Newfoundland and Labrador.
+For detailed information, visit the CRA HST Calculator page.

 What is PST (Provincial Sales Tax)?